programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 ```

-To plot this data, let's reduce these sums.
-Right now these represent tons, but we'll convert to kilotons by dividing by 1000.
+To plot this data, let's convert to kilotons by dividing by 1000.

 ```python
 grouped = grouped / 1000